A brief tour of OTB Applications¶

 - A graphical launcher, with an auto-generated QT interface, providing ergonomic parameters setting, display of documentation, and progress reporting,

-- A SWIG interface, which means that any application can be loaded set-up and executed into a high-level language such as Python or Java for instance.
+- A SWIG interface, which means that any application can be loaded, set-up and executed into a high-level language such as Python or Java for instance.

 - QGIS plugin built on top of the SWIG/Python interface is available with seamless integration within QGIS.

-Thus, the command-line interface is prefixed by
+However they are accessed in a slightly different way: the command-line interface is prefixed by

 otbcli_, while the Qt interface is prefixed by

 otbgui_.
-For instance, calling
+For cwinstance, calling

 otbcli_Convert will launch the